diku-dk/futhark/docs/language-reference.rst

-* The aliases of a value returned from a function is the most interesting case, and depends on whether the return value is declared *unique* (with an asterisk ``*``) or not.
-If it is declared unique, then it has no aliases.
-Otherwise, it aliases all arguments passed for *non-unique* parameters.
+* The aliases of a value returned from a function is the most interesting case, and depends on whether the return value is declared *alias-free* (with an asterisk ``*``) or not.
+If it is declared alias-free, then it has no aliases.
+Otherwise, it aliases all arguments passed for *non-consumed* parameters.

 In-place Updates and Higher-Order Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Uniqueness typing generally interacts poorly with higher-order
+Consumption generally interacts inflexibly with higher-order
 functions.
 The issue is that we cannot control how many times a
 function argument is applied, or to what, so it is not safe to pass a
 function that consumes its argument.
 The following two conservative
-rules govern the interaction between uniqueness types and higher-order
+rules govern the interaction between consumption and higher-order
 functions:

 1. In the expression ``let p = e1 in ...``, if *any* in-place update